HuajianUP/360Tracking/README.md

 # 360Tracking
-A simple tool based on [SiamX](https://huajianup.github.io/research/SiamX/) for visual object tracking in 360 images (euqirectangular projection).
+A simple tool based on [SiamX](https://huajianup.github.io/research/SiamX/) for visual object tracking using normal or 360 images (euqirectangular projection).
 SiamX is an efficient long-term tracker achieving state-of-the-art results and runs at higher speed.
 If you are interested in the tracker SiamX, you could read the [paper](https://huajianup.github.io/research/SiamX/SiamX_ICRA2022.pdf) and find more detail in our [project page](https://huajianup.github.io/research/SiamX/).
 In this repository, it only exploits the network architecture of SiamX while does not contain the code for training and dataset evaluation.

 <img src="360tracking_demo.gif" alt="demo" width=2850>